idyakov/Terraform_AWS_ECS_cluster/README.md

 terraform plan<br />
 terrafrom apply<br />
 />
-Note: it can take about 5 minutes to provision all resources<br />
+Note: it can take about 5 minutes to provision all resources.<br />

 ## How to delete the infrastructure?<br />
 terraform destroy<br />